Lowest Fee Crypto Perpetual Exchanges

 Risks of Using Low-Fee Crypto Perpetual Exchanges

-• Liquidation Risk: High leverage combined with low fees can lead to sudden account liquidation during even minor market price fluctuations.
+• Liquidation risk: High leverage paired with low fees can trigger sudden liquidation on even minor price moves against you.

 Bottom Line